 We, the students of Northeastern University, believe that a quality education is the paramount goal of all students.
 In order to fulfill this goal, the university recognizes certain rights and responsibilities, which follow below.1 Northeastern University students recognize and accept that redress of complaints arising from these rights is limited to the procedures specified in “Student Academic Appeals Procedures”.2

-Students have the right to instructors who attend scheduled classes on time.
+Students have the right to instructors who attend classes on time.

-Students have the right to instructors who communicate the material pertaining to the course effectively in the English language, except in the case of foreign language instruction.
+Students have the right to instructors who communicate the material pertaining to the course effectively in the English language except in the case of foreign language instruction.

-Article 6 Students have the right to participate in and have access to Student Government Association student teacher course evaluations.
+Students have the right to participate in and have access to Student Government Association teacher/course evaluations.

 Rights to University Academic Services

-Article 7 Students have the right to adequate access to effective academic services, including academic and co-op advising, as described in the student handbook and other university publications, provided by the university.
+Students have the right to adequate access to effective academic services, including academic and co-op advising, as described in the student handbook and other university publications, provided by the university.

 Students have the right to final exam schedules in accordance with established university policy, including non-conflicting final exam schedules.